 Latin American instructors: 10

 Karate Do Contributors:

 Asian Contributors: 1

 Publications related to Chinese martial arts were few and far between, one of the oldest I had in my collection was by Wong Ping Pui and Jose Ma Prat published in 1,979 by the Spanish publishing house Editorial Alas based in Barcelona, Spain.
-Mr. Prat would publish not only other books on Kung Fu but also Japanese and Pilipino arts.
+Mr. Prat would publish not only other books on Kung Fu but also Japanese and Filipino arts.
 His contributions in the form of books and articles opened the door to many people in Spanish speaking countries including Colombia about those arts: